Substance Misuse, Alcohol and other drugs

 Taking prescribed medication will not affect our work together.

-Your support worker will help you to deal with any anxiety you experience in social situations, that you have previously used drugs or alcohol to manage.
+Your Intervention Worker will help you to deal with any anxiety you experience in social situations, that you have previously used drugs or alcohol to manage.

 How to make a referral